"KIP" Frequently Asked Questions

 - Specialists who are interested in expanding their opportunities by treating pain management - Orthopedic Surgeons, Radiologists, and Internists

-Alternatives to KIP include:
+Alternatives to the RSD Needle Placement Phantom include:

 - Practice on live patients - a real "no-no"